A pulled or strained calf muscle affects the muscles and tendons in the back of the lower leg.

 - Step the unaffected leg toward the wall while keeping the injured leg straight.

-- Bend the front knee so that the hips and chest move toward the wall.
+- Bend the front knee so the hips and chest move toward the wall.
 Gently deepen the bend to produce a light stretch in the back leg.

 - Hold this position for 15–30 seconds and release.